Campsite Electricity - The Camping and Caravanning Club

 Connecting up

 When you are ready to connect to your hook-up, make sure the RCD is in the off position and then connect your hook-up to your unit.
 Only then should you connect to the campsite hook-up outlet.
 It is good practice to check the operation of the safety RCD device before turning on your appliances by switching on the RCD and pressing the test button.
-If it fails to operatethe system will need to be checked by a suitably qualified person.
+If it fails to operate the system will need to be checked by a suitably qualified person.
 As an extra check – especially if you are camping abroad – you can plug a proprietary mains tester into a socket to check the polarity of the supply and the presence of an earth connection (see Camping on the continent).

 Use of electrical splitters

-Please note - The use of electrical splitter cables is prohibited on Clubsites as they do not conform to the wiring standards.
+The use of electrical splitter cables is prohibited on Clubsites as they do not conform to the wiring standards.
 Additional appliances must only be connected via the electrical mains sockets within your camping unit as these are protected by the habitation MCB and RCD controls.

 A proprietary mains tester is useful when camping abroad